-While philanthropy that crosses national borders has much in common with its domestic counterpart, it also differs in significant and challenging ways.
+While philanthropy that crosses national borders has much in common with domestic giving within a country, it also differs in significant and challenging ways.
 Language differences, communication across vast distances, unfamiliar cultural values and perspectives, multiple legal systems, and disparate accounting practices are a few of the factors that distinguish international from local or national philanthropy and contribute to its complexity.
 Moreover, international philanthropy takes place against a complex backdrop of international politics, geo-power dynamics, government stipulations, and cultural and religious traditions, with a potentially greater degree of uncertainty and unpredictability.
-However, with the high level of need and the cross-border nature of many of the challenges the world faces today, there is also a greater sense of responsibility and a tremendous opportunity to make a difference with even modest contributions.
-In view of these challenges, how can independent funders ensure that their international philanthropy is carried out in an accountable and responsible manner?